 Don’t let holiday entertaining psych you out.
-Get off Pinterest® and banish those Norman Rockwell images from your head.
-No family is perfect and you shouldn’t expect your house or meals to live up to magazine ideals.
-Remember, the holidays aren’t about you, they’re about relaxing with friends and family and stuffing yourself with good food!
+Get off Pinterest and banish those Norman Rockwell images from your head.
+No family is perfect and you shouldn’t expect your house or meals to live up to magazine ideals, either.
+Remember, the holidays are about enjoying time with friends and family— and plenty of good food!

 If you want to survive a houseful of guests with a smile, here are a few simple ideas to keep in mind and make it a truly happy holiday.

-Don’t be a martyr.
-When help is offered, smile and say yes.
-In fact, get the family involved early and assign everyone something to bring.
-The Sunday before the feast, make a list of everything you need from appetizers to coffee and note who’s helping with each task.
+Holiday prepping and cooking can be stressful, so accept any help that’s offered.
+Get the family involved early and assign everyone something to bring.
+The Sunday before the feast, make a list of everything you need from appetizers to coffee and note who’ll help with each task.

-Start with your favorite flavored whipped cream and add toppings like marshmallows, candy canes, or crushed candy.
-Put out your best mugs, and let everyone make their own personalized hot cocoa.
+After dinner, your guests might be looking for a sweet treat.
+And what’s better than a hot chocolate bar with toppings?
+Start with your favorite flavored whipped cream and add marshmallows, candy canes, or crushed candy.
+Put out your best mugs and let everyone make their own personalized hot cocoa.
 Your guests will be impressed.

 Keep the Kids Occupied